emjot/letsrate/README.md

 rails g letsrate User
 ```

-The generator takes one argument which is the name of your existing devise user model UserModelName.
+The generator takes one argument which is the name of your existing user model UserModelName.
 This is necessary to bind the user and rating datas.
 Also the generator copies necessary files (jquery raty plugin files, star icons and javascripts)

 Example:

-Suppose you will have a devise user model which name is User.
-The devise generator and letsrate generator should be like below
+Suppose you will have a user model which name is User.
+You could generate one with the devise generator:

 ```
 rails g devise:install